MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 In order to be able to communicate over Ethernet, data must be sent in frames with the correct format.
 I've here chosen UDP over IP over MAC.
 For this to work, we must support ARP over MAC as well.
-The Ethernet module will

 ## Architecture

 The overall architecture of the system will consist of a receive path (ingress) and a transmit path (egress).
-The Ethernet module will be responsible for interfacing to the Ethernet PHY and for implementing the network protocols.
+The Ethernet module will be responsible for interfacing to the Ethernet PHY and for implementing the network protocols (ARP and UDP).

 In this episode, the Ethernet module handles the low-level interface to the PHY.
 We'll leave the network protocols for the next episode.